Breaking with traditions in stage design for the ballet

 For a long time the evolution of ballet design, namely for the narrative ballet, was greatly inhibited by the fact that the theatrical genre itself was considered an appendix to the theatre.
 This attitude primarily concerned opera houses where opera and ballet usually coexist.
 As the ballet was regarded less popular and, therefore, less profitable, opera houses tended to prioritize the opera.
 This adversely affected ballet design in terms of its financing and hence its extent.
 The continuous subjection to compromise forced ballet design to remain extremely elementary, which usually meant a painted backcloth and wings.
 Over time this practice became a widely accepted convention, essentially representing a status quo that kept stifling the advancement of ballet design.
 The perpetuation of non-convincing, thus, insignificant ballet design concepts, prevented the long-overdue progression from gaining momentum until the early second half of the 20th century.

 To Barry Kay, who comprehended the demands of his sphere of work as a constant challenge to his creative potential, conservative design concepts were flawed in more than one sense.
 He viewed them as extremely limiting in his creative work.
 They provided no scope for any experimentation with new ideas that would present the narrative ballet more appealingly, thereby sufficiently addressing the audience’s stimuli.
-Likewise, the scenery, if any, restricted the dancing to the extent of not supporting it favourably.
+Likewise, the sets, if any, restricted the dancing to the extent of not supporting it favourably.
 Instead, it rather constituted segregation from each other.
 Figurative ballet may intentionally need to rely on a plain setting in order to emphasise its specific purpose.
 Conversely, the narrative ballet, by its very nature, largely depends on an aptly descriptive design.
 Thus, traditional design concepts intrinsically tended to have a disillusioning effect on the audience and a counterproductive one on the narrative dance action.
 Kay was determined to change that.

 In a documentary about his work Barry Kay had this to say: “When I began designing for the ballet in England there was a tendency to make only a painted backcloth and wings – very simple sets, really.
 Anything that would be constructed in the way of sets in the theatre would be considered suitable for either operas or plays, but never for the ballet.
 And that is one of the first things I really questioned: using the ballet as a means of being able to make very quick changes in the repertory from opera to ballet.
-It was convenient that the ballet did not have any substantial scenery; it was really the poor cousin.
+It was convenient that the ballet did not have any substantial sets; it was really the poor cousin.
 It was not easy to make that change acceptable for the opera houses without having to fight… and I remember the intendant of the Deutsche Oper Berlin saying, when he first saw the model [for The Sleeping Beauty]: «This is Metro-Goldwyn-Mayer».
 And Kenneth [MacMillan], who was at the meeting, said: «Yes, that is exactly what we are trying to do».”

 With regard to the imminent termination of the prevailing stagnation in ballet design and the much delayed shift, Kay further explained: “From observing of what was happening, I saw a need for change with the emphasis on ballet.
 Seeing so much being done with opera at the time [from 1956 onward], the ballet companies were using very, very simple sets.
 Not very interesting at all.
 Lack of opportunities and also ways of finding money complicated the process to have opera companies accept doing [ballet] productions on such scale.”

 Instinctively driven to do something about it, last but not least for his own contentment, he faced a multitude of stage design criteria correlating with the dance action.
-Firmly convinced of scenery and dance needing to interact integrally, he consequently was aware of the call for harmoniously amalgamating both the ballet’s narrative message and the interpretation of its Zeitgeist with the choreographer’s intentions.
+Firmly convinced of sets and dance needing to interact integrally, he consequently was aware of the call for harmoniously amalgamating both the ballet’s narrative message and the interpretation of its Zeitgeist with the choreographer’s intentions.
 At the same time, counteracting any possible dissociation of the stage setting from the dancing, and balancing the two, were of equal importance to him.
 With these criteria in mind, he began exploring and resorting to new methods by fully taking advantage of the possibilities the third dimension had to offer.
 Intuitively and unswervingly he followed the path of his conviction to this end.

 Kay’s thinking and initial experiments were aimed at exploding the surface as well as visually dissolving the eye’s constant awareness of the barren and rigid ‘box’.
 Making a virtue of necessity, he overcame their limitations by transforming and assigning them functions within an overall architecturally constructed design.
 At first, he began incorporating three-dimensional elements – steps, stairs, ramps, platforms, jetty-like structures etc. – envisaging their use by the dancers and thereby virtually shifting, or lifting, the action off the ground.
 Later on he included constructions that served interactively with the dancing.
 By achieving a reciprocally beneficial integration of constructions with the dancing, he instigated a symbiosis that offered the choreographer, as much as the dancers, a completely new dimension of infinitely more possibilities.